 Here are some useful tips and advice by Sue Pisaturo of Small World Vacations:

 - Before you leave home, sign up for a MyDisneyExperience account and download the free corresponding app.
 You can find out where and when to meet your favorite Disney pals!.
 Choose Characters in the drop-down menu for characters by park, and their greetings times and locations

 - When you get to Walt Disney World, check the posted information boards in the parks (or, of course, the My Disney Experience app) to determine which characters will be available each day and where you can find them.
 You can also inquire at the concierge at your resort, City Hall in the Magic Kingdom or Guest Relations in the other parks for the most up-to-date character locations.
 Cast members sometimes have a special phone number to call for character locations

 - For more leisurely time with the characters, book off-time dining reservations at Disney Character Meals.
 Here, the characters stop by your table for personal one-on-one interaction and photos!
-Character meals at the Disney resorts (not including Chef Mickey’s or the 1900 Park Fare at the Grand Floridian) are generally less popular than those in the parks.
+Character meals at the Disney resorts (not including Chef Mickey’s) are generally less popular than those in the parks.
 Click here for a list from Disney Food Blog of Disney Character meals

 - Label your autograph book with your name, cell phone, and Disney Resort hotel in case you lose it

 - Bring an assortment of colored fat pens or Sharpie pens with retractable tips for ease of use for characters without five fingers.
 Use fabric pens if you want to get clothing, pillowcases or hats autographed